fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/MudExUploadEdit.md

 - `ExternalDialogOptions`: Options for the external file dialog.
 Default settings include a close button, simple drag mode, resizable, small maximum width, full width, and flip X animation.

 ### Appearance and Styling
+- `ItemTemplate`: The template for an item.
+- `DropZoneTemplate`: The template for the drop zone when no files are added.
 - `ColoredImagesForExternalFilePicker`: Set to `true` to use original colors for images in the external file picker.
 - `ExternalProviderRendering`: Defines how external file providers are rendered.
 Default is `ImagesNewLine`.
 - `ButtonVariant`: Variant of action buttons.
 Default is `Text`.